-If adults do not direct children’s education, then what role do they play in children’s education?
-A major role of adults is to provide the environmental conditions that maximize children’s abilities to assert and learn from their natural educative drives.
+If adults do not direct children’s education, then what role do they play?
+A major role of adults is to provide the environmental conditions — material and otherwise — that maximize children’s abilities to follow and learn from their natural educative drives.
 Research suggests that the following conditions are key.

 SOCIAL EXPECTATION (AND REALITY) THAT EDUCATION IS CHILDREN’S RESPONSIBILITY